 As a small business, your reputation matters.
-And in today’s world how you are seen online plays a large role in the amount of business you will garner.
-That is why SEO and internet marketing are integral to the success of local plumbing companies.
-Did you know that if your website has broken links it will damage your online presence?
-If you want a proper, complete web presence you need a website that is free of broken links.
+And in today’s world, how you are seen online plays a prominent role in the amount of business you will garner.
+That is why plumbing SEO and internet marketing are integral to the success of local plumbing companies.
+Did you know that if your website has broken links, it will damage your online presence?
+If you want a good, complete web presence, you need a website that is free of broken links.

 Most broken links are self-inflicted and due to an improperly managed web presence.
-Often broken links simply happen because a business owner has a lot going on in his/her life and doesn’t have the time to stay on top of their web presence.
+Often broken links happen because a business owner has a lot going on and doesn’t have time to stay on top of their web presence.
 The following are all common reasons for a “404 error.”

 - Moving the webpage and not changing internal links